Skip to content

 What Caused Federal Grants to State and Local Governments to Increase?

-For the past several years, most growth in federal grants to state and local governments has been from Medicaid.
-From 2013 to 2023, grants for Medicaid increased from 1.6 percent of gross domestic product (GDP) to 2.3 percent as the federal government funds most of Medicaid.
-In 2024, the federal government will pay between 50.0 and 77.3 percent of total program spending in each state.
+As noted, for the past several years, most growth in federal grants to state and local governments has been for health programs — mostly Medicaid.
+From 2014 to 2024, grants for healthcare programs increased from 1.8 percent of gross domestic product to 2.3 percent of GDP.
+In 2025, the federal government will pay between 50 and 77 percent of total program spending in each state.

-Increasing Medicaid spending is attributable to the expansion of program eligibility under the Affordable Care Act and the rising cost of healthcare in relation to other commodities.
-Additionally, in response to the COVID-19 pandemic, lawmakers enacted enhanced Medicaid funding to keep people enrolled in the program through the public health emergency.
-That emergency declaration ended in April 2023, and the enhanced funding will be phased out by the end of that year.
+Increasing Medicaid spending is attributable to the expansion of program eligibility under the Affordable Care Act and the rising cost of healthcare in relation to other measures of inflation.
+Additionally, in response to the COVID-19 pandemic, lawmakers enacted enhanced Medicaid funding to keep people enrolled in the program during the public health emergency.

 Grants to state and local governments for income security programs also increased sharply in response to the pandemic.
 Spending for the Emergency Rental Assistance Program accounted for one of the largest increases in that budget category.
 Over the course of the pandemic, support for the program totaled $46 billion.
-Other significant increases have been for grants for child nutrition programs and payments to states for child care and development block grants.
-Pandemic-related grants were temporary in nature and as programs have expired, grants for income security declined in 2023.
+Other significant increases in spending covered child nutrition programs, and payments to states for childcare and development block grants.
+Pandemic-related grants were temporary in nature and as these programs have expired, grants for income security declined in 2023.

 Conclusion